 Smile lines, sometimes called laugh lines, are types of wrinkles that primarily develop around the sides of your mouth.
-Sometimes smile lines can also occur around your eyes.
-They are more noticeable when you smile.
+Sometimes smile line wrinkles can also occur around your eyes.

+Smile lines are more noticeable when you smile.
 As you age, these types of wrinkles may be inevitable.
-However, you have many options to help get rid of them.
+However, you have many options that may help get rid of them.

 The primary causes of smile lines include:

 - dehydrated skin

 When it comes to smile lines, there are a variety of treatment options available.
 Whether you’re looking for surgical options or other cosmetic procedures, it’s best to talk with a dermatologist (skin specialist) or plastic surgeon who’s knowledgeable and experienced in treating wrinkles.

 There are also some over-the-counter (OTC) options, though these aren’t as permanent.
 You may want to discuss the following wrinkle treatment options with your doctor: